Tuesday shooting leaves two people wounded

-The Brunswick Police Department continued to investigate a shooting on Wednesday after arresting a man they believe to be responsible for wounding two people Tuesday evening.
+The Brunswick Police Department is continuing its investigation of a shooting after arresting a man they believe to be responsible for wounding two people Tuesday evening.

-Assistant Police Chief Angela Smith said that two occupants in a vehicle opened fire at around 8:15 p.m. on another vehicle at the intersection of Martin Luther King Jr. Boulevard and L Street in Brunswick and fired several shots into the vehicle.
+Assistant Brunswick Police Chief Angela Smith said two occupants in a vehicle opened fire at around 8:15 p.m. on another vehicle at the intersection of Martin Luther King Jr. Boulevard and L Street in Brunswick.
+They fired several shots into the vehicle.

 One of the victims was airlifted to a trauma hospital in Jacksonville in critical condition.
 The other was treated locally for non-life-threatening injuries, Smith said.